Complutense University of Madrid: Today

 The School of Communications, meanwhile, enjoys equally good relations with the press (large part of its professors being former reporters, editors, or directors of major Spanish and international newspapers).
 Moreover, the school is known particularly for its role as one of the premiere pre-screening locales in Spain- all major Spanish film productions are screened first before an audience of Complutense students, with the main actors or production figures of the films attending a post-screening press conference.
 Most recently, Blanca Portillo, Carmen Maura, Lola Dueñas and Yohana Cobo pre-screened Pedro Almodóvar's Volver; past pre-screening visitors have included director Santiago Segura, actor Alejo Sauras, and writer E. Annie Proulx.

 The Faculty of Fine Arts was created in 1978, and now offers first degrees in Fine Arts, Design, and Preservation and Restoration of Artistic Patrimony; as well as postgraduate magister's and doctorate degrees.

-Each year, the Madrid Círculo de Bellas Artes extends special invitations to the Complutense students during its series of annual conferences featuring prominent philosophers, sociologists, and psychologists.
-Likewise, all of the faculties have been able to benefit greatly by lectures given by some of the most illustrious figures in recent history, of all fields, from singer-songwriter and Catalan activist Joan Manuel Serrat to historian Ernst Gombrich, from writer Umberto Eco to communist politician Santiago Carrillo.
-Alejandro Amenábar wrote his first film, Tesis, while still attending the Complutense University.
-All the on-campus scenes in the film were shot in the School of Communications, which Amenábar himself had attended, and the building itself serves as major device in the plot.
+Each year, the Madrid Círculo de Bellas Artes extends invitations to Complutense students during its series of annual conferences featuring philosophers, sociologists, and psychologists.
+Likewise, the faculties have hosted lectures given by figures from various fields, including singer-songwriter and Catalan activist Joan Manuel Serrat, historian Ernst Gombrich, writer Umberto Eco, and politician Santiago Carrillo.
+Alejandro Amenábar wrote his first film, Tesis, while attending Complutense University.
+The on-campus scenes in the film were shot in the School of Communications, which Amenábar attended, and the building serves as a device in the plot.